FAQ

 It's important to remember that tenant rights and landlord-tenant laws can vary by location, so it's advisable to consult local housing authorities or legal experts for specific guidance based on your area's regulations.

-It is understood that the superintendent is not authorized to make any decisions above or any changes to your lease or lease agreement.
+It is understood that the superintendent is not authorized to make any decisions regarding the above or any changes to your lease or lease agreement.